 Washington grown produce in season includes:

 - Cranberries freeze beautifully for holiday preparation later.
+Just toss the unopened bag into the freezer.

 - Winter squash and sugar pumpkins are great options for buying locally at a farmers market or u-pick farm.
 Where to find u-pick pumpkin patches and farm stands.